 This page answers common questions you may have about the COVID-19 vaccines.
 We understand that there is uncertainty around new vaccines and want to offer as much reassurance and information as possible.

-We are now offering Covid-19 vaccines to anyone age 12 and up, by appointment.
+We are now offering Covid-19 vaccines to anyone age 5 and up, by appointment.
 You do not have to be a current NHS patient to get a vaccine.
 To make a vaccine appointment, call 612-588-9411 and press 3 right away.
-We offer vaccines at all four of our clinic locations, on various days.
-Vaccine appointments are available from 9:30 am to 12 pm and 1 to 3:30 pm on the following days:
+We offer first shots, second shots, and boosters.
+Vaccine appointments are available every Friday at the following times and clinic locations:

-Covid-19 boosters are now available for some patients.
+Covid-19 boosters are now available.
 Please view the info sheet below to learn about booster eligibility at NHS.